All MBVC club competitions will be played to Bowls England rules with local additions/clarifications as stated below.

 Rule 10 (scorecards)

 For singles, the marker and the losing player must sign the scorecard.
 For pairs, both skips should keep their own scorecard and sign both at the end of match.
-Completed scorecards should be placed in the box by the competition noticeboard.
+Completed scorecards, which must include the name of the competition, should be placed in the box by the competition noticeboard.

 Any dispute will be referred to a sub committee consisting of the Competition Secretary and two other unrelated committee members.